cluttrdev/pytrajectory/doc/source/guide/start.rst

 ------------

-Before you install PyTrajectory make sure you have the following dependencies installed on your system
+Before you install PyTrajectory make sure you have the following dependencies installed on your system.

 * numpy
 * sympy